kasumi-go/Project_Yukionna/README.md

 Afterall, I make it.
-I submit an article to IROS, my dream.
+I submitted an article to IROS, my dream.
 Whatever the result is, I am satisfied.

 This is also a story about how to finish an interesting project under the situation that: nobody understand, limited support.
 This is truely a great chanllenge to me, to make something under a hypocrisy environment in this winter (actually I would like a colder winter hence I can finish the experiments more successfully.).